-To each identified district, there also exists a list of conditionally permitted uses.
-Upon proper application for a building permit, or any other application seeking township authorization for any use described as a conditional use, the Zoning Administrator will identify all conditions in writing which will allow for such conditional use.
+To each identified district, there also exists a list of conditional uses, which are uses that, owing to certain special characteristics attendant to their operation, may be permitted in a zoning district subject to requirements that are different from the requirements imposed for any use permitted by right in the zoning district.
+Conditional uses are subject to the evaluation and approval by the Board of Township Supervisors.
 Where a use is not allowed as a permitted or conditional use under these regulations, it shall be considered non-conforming and shall be subject to the non-conforming use provisions.